What was it with 70s radio DJs? The size of their egos (and bank balances) were in inverse proportion to their knowledge of music.

 If ever anyone mastered the black art of talking without saying anything it was Steve Wright.
 I’m convinced if you ever had a private conversation with Steve Wright he would talk in the same inconsequential manner as he does on radio.
 In other words, there are no hidden depths to him.
 What you hear on the radio is the way he is.

-The radio love-child of Tony Blackburn, Peter Powell and Kenny Everett, if that were possible, as two-dimensional characters go, some of the ventriloquists’ dummies featured in The Lost Art of TV Ventriloquism (see below) were more human.
+The radio love-child of Tony Blackburn, Peter Powell and Kenny Everett, if that were possible, as two-dimensional characters go, some of the ventriloquists’ dummies featured in The Lost World Of TV Ventriloquism were more human.
 A man so superficial he is almost translucent.
 Although, ironically, there is much more to Steve Wright today than when he arrived at Wonderful Radio One in 1978.
 Sadly for him, this is only corporeal.

 Steve Wright has been the great plagiarist.
 Nothing Steve Wright has ever done on the airwaves has been original, despite his claims.
 He is still known to travel to the US today to purloin things he hears US DJs doing on their shows and then maintains they are his ideas.
 That said, these ‘ideas’ are hardly pulling back the boundaries of radio.